-3.3 Hunting bag or quantity taken in the wild for Mammals and Acipenseridae (Fish)
+3.3 Hunting bag or quantity taken in the wild for Mammals and Acipenseridae (Fish) a) Unit

-b) Statistics/ quantity taken statistics/o - -
+b) Statistics/ quantity taken Provide statistics/quantity per hunting season or per year (where season is not used) over the reporting period

 Season/ year 1 Season/ year 2 Season/ year 3 Season/ year 4 Season/ year 5 Season/ year 6

 Min. (raw, ie. not rounded)

 Max. (raw, ie. not rounded)

 Unknown No No No No No No

-3.4.
-Hunting bag or quantity taken in the wild Method used
+- 3.4.
+Hunting bag or quantity taken in the wild Method used - 3.5.

-3.5.
 Additional information